Niall Gilligan

 Niall Gilligan (born 12 August 1976) is an Irish hurler who usually played as a right corner-forward for the Clare senior team.

 Born in Sixmilebridge, County Clare, Gilligan first played competitive hurling whilst at school in St. Flannan's College.
 He arrived on the inter-county scene when he first linked up with the Clare under-21 team.
 He made his senior debut in the 1997 championship.
 Gilligan went on to play a key part for Clare for fourteen seasons, and won one All-Ireland medal and two Munster medals.
 He was an All-Ireland runner-up on one occasion.

 As a member of the Munster inter-provincial team on a number of occasions, Gilligan won four Railway Cup medals.
 At club level he won one All-Ireland medal, one Munster medal and three championship medals with Sixmilebridge.

 Gilligan's career tally of 20 goals and 197 points marks him out as Clare's top championship scorer.

-Throughout his career Gilligan made 56 championship appearances, marking him out as Clare's most "capped" player of all-time.
+Throughout his career Gilligan made 56 championship appearances, marking him out as Clare's most "capped" player of all time.
 He announced his retirement from inter-county hurling on 5 January 2010.

 Even during his playing days Gilligan became involved in team management and coaching.
 He has been a selector with the Sixmilebridge senior, under-21 and under-15 teams, while he was manager of the Sixmilebridge under-21 team that claimed championship honours in 2013.

 Gilligan retired from hurling on 3 November 2019, as Sixmilebridge were defeated by Ballygunner in the 2019 Munster Senior Club Hurling Championship.

+Niall Gilligan has appeared in court charged with the assault causing harm of a 12-year-old boy.

+The 47-year-old Sixmilebridge man appeared at Ennis District Court in connection with two charges, which he denies.

+Mr Gilligan is charged with the assault causing harm of a boy at the Jamaica Inn Hostel, Mt Ivers Rd, Sixmilebridge contrary to Section 3 of the Offences Against the Person Act on 5 October 2023.